Joey Meneses Player Props: Nationals vs. Cubs

 Joey Meneses At The Plate

-- Meneses leads Washington in slugging percentage (.342) thanks to seven extra-base hits.
+- Meneses leads Washington with a slugging percentage of .347, fueled by seven extra-base hits.

+- He has homered in one of 29 games, and in 0.8% of his plate appearances.

-- Meneses has driven in a run in eight games this year (28.6%), including two games with multiple runs batted in.
+- In eight games this season (27.6%), Meneses has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in eight of 28 games so far this year.
+- He has scored in nine games this season (31.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.